How Anesthesiologists Maximize Their Locum Tenens Salary

 Commit to Work More Often or for Longer

 Like any job, the longer you work for a particular facility or agency, the higher salary you may be able to secure.

 Consider how many hours or shifts you’re willing to work.
 In general, the more you are willing to work, the more appealing you will be as a candidate.

 Committing to staying at the same facility for a longer period of time or accepting ongoing positions may increase your salary as well.

 Finally, if you build a loyal relationship with a locum staffing agency and continue to accept assignments, this could also help you maximize your pay or other benefits.

 Show Off Your Experience

 Like all jobs, experience matters.
 The more experience you have, and the better reputation you’ve built, the more appealing you will be to facilities looking to hire.

 And opportunity grows, too.
-If you build a reputation as a dependable locum, you will continue to benefit.
+If you build a reputation as a dependable locum physician, you will continue to benefit.